Deng Yaping: Post-playing career

 Deng is still deeply involved with the national Chinese table tennis scene and frequently speaks to the media.
 She also was a color-commentator for the Women's World Cup in 2020.

 In June 2021, Deng claimed that Mima Ito was not a serious threat to the Chinese women's Olympic hopes.

 Deng was the CEO of Jike Search, a state-run search engine.
 Jike Search failed in 2013.

 Personal and political life

 After retiring at the end of the 1997 season, Deng served on the International Olympic Committee's ethics and athletes commissions.
 She is also a member of the elite Laureus World Sports Academy, and a member of the Chinese People's Political Consultative Conference.

 She gained a bachelor's degree from Tsinghua University, an MRes degree in Contemporary Chinese Studies from the University of Nottingham in 2002, and a PhD degree in Land Economy from the University of Cambridge (Jesus College) in 2008.
 Her thesis title is: "Olympic branding and global competition: the case of the Beijing 2008 Olympic Games".
 Her research work coincides with her professional focus on the marketing, management and development of the 2008 Beijing Olympics as a member of the Beijing Organizing Committee for the Olympic Games.

 In 2007, she married Lin Zhigang, also a table tennis player, and later gave birth to a baby boy.

 In 2010, she attracted controversy due to comments she made.
 A student asked her, "how can one get promoted quickly?"
 She answered, "when your personal value overlaps with the interests of the state, your value will be enlarged without limit."
-Later, she also said, "In the 62 years since the establishment of the People's Republic of China, the People's Daily have not published a single piece of fake news."
+Later, she said, "In the 62 years since the establishment of the People's Republic of China, the People's Daily have not published a single piece of fake news."

 In 2013, she was awarded an honorary DLitt degree from the University of Nottingham Ningbo China.